lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 HKDF may be used with different hash functions, including SHA-256 {{FIPS.180-4}}.
 The object identifier id-alg-hkdf-with-sha256 is defined in {{RFC8619}}, and specifies the use of HKDF with SHA-256.
 The parameter field MUST be absent when this algorithm identifier is used to specify the KDF for ML-KEM in KemRecipientInfo.

-### Components for CompositeML-KEM in CMS
+### Components for Composite ML-KEM in CMS

-A compliant implementation MUST support the following algorithms for the KEMRecipientInfo KDF and Wrap when the corresponding CompositeML-KEM algorithm is listed in KEMRecipientInfo KEM.
+A compliant implementation MUST support the following algorithms for the KEMRecipientInfo KDF and Wrap when the corresponding Composite ML-KEM algorithm is listed in KEMRecipientInfo KEM.
 The KDFs listed below align with the KDF used intenally for the KEM combiner.
 An implementation MAY also support other key-derivation functions and other key-encryption algorithms within CMS KEMRecipientInfo.

 | Composite ML-KEM Algorithm        | KDF                     | Wrap |
 |---------                          | ---                     | ---                |